trailheadapps/ecars/README.md

 -   Heroku account ([signup](https://signup.heroku.com))
 -   `heroku` CLI (download [here](https://devcenter.heroku.com/articles/heroku-cli))

+**Disclaimer** You'll need to have a paid [Heroku Account](https://signup.heroku.com/) and be subscribed to the Heroku Eco and Heroku Postgres Mini plans, for more information visit the [Heroku Pricing](https://www.heroku.com/pricing) page.

 ### Automated Deploy

 This project consists of multiple "apps" consolidated into one monorepo so that they are easier to deploy.
 The simplest way to configure and deploy all the apps is to run the following commands.
 The [`scripts/ecarsDeploy.js`](./scripts/ecarsDeploy.js) file is what automates all the deploys and integrates them with various configuration values.